Mattaru/DAP-project/README.md

 ### deno tests

-You can star deno tests with command:
+You can run deno tests with command:
 ```
 $ DENO_TEST=true deno test -A
 ```